-As at 30 June 2021 the Company's ultimate parent undertaking was Abu Dhabi United Group Investment and Development Ltd, a company registered in Abu Dhabi and wholly owned by His Highness Sheikh Mansour bin Zayed Al Nahyan.
+On 25 July 2021, the Company's ultimate parent undertaking changed from Abu Dhabi United Group Investment and Development Limited to Newton Investment & Development - Sole Proprietorship L.L.C, a company also registered in Abu Dhabi and wholly owned by His Highness Sheikh Mansour bin Zayed Al Nahyan.

 City Football Group Limited is the parent undertaking of the smallest and largest group to consolidate these financial statements.
-Copies of City Football Group Limited consolidated financial statements can be obtained from Companies House.
+The City Football Group Limited consolidated financial statements can be obtained from Companies House.